ekhoro/awscc-example-generator/context/awscc-context.md

 - Include realistic attribute values based on CloudFormation documentation
 - Add standard tags when the resource supports them
 - When AWSCC resources require supporting resources, use the standard AWS provider for prerequisites
+- **Default to us-east-1 region** unless the resource requires a specific region